 Since 2009, The Legacy Center, the Midland Police Department, and the Midland County Sheriff’s Office have been working together to collect unused, expired medications – both prescription and over-the-counter.
 Through this effort, we have collected more than 20,000 pounds of unused prescription medication.

 Dump Your Drugs aims to reduce the supply of drugs that are unknowingly made available to vulnerable persons, such as youth or persons with a substance use disorder.
 By properly disposing of your unused medications you are helping to create a safe and healthy community.

 For upcoming dates and times for Dump Your Drugs, click here.

-The U.S. Drug Enforcement Administration (DEA) hosts a no-questions asked National Prescription Drug Take-Back event twice per year.
-On this day, temporary collection sites are set up in local cities throughout the nation for safe disposal of prescription drugs, including opioids.
+The U.S. Drug Enforcement Administration (DEA) hosts a no-questions-asked National Prescription Drug Take-Back event twice per year.
+On this day, temporary collection sites are set up in local cities throughout the nation for the safe disposal of prescription drugs, including opioids.